by Diane Spicer

 Never overlook the value of a little hiking humor.

-I have to put in a plug for one of my favorite local (Seattle area) outdoor writers with a wicked sense of humor: Ron Judd.
+Here's a plug for one of my favorite Seattle outdoor writers with a wicked sense of humor: Ron Judd.

-He's managed to make a living as a columnist for the Seattle Times, as well as writing an impressive array of guide books.
+He's managed to make a living as a writer for the Seattle Times, plus pumping out an impressive array of hiking guide books.

 For a quick shot of his particular brand of humor, dip into one of the essays in his book:

 Bonus round: buried beneath the humor are little pearls of outdoor wisdom from a guy who has spent a lot of time thinking about gear, trails, hiking techniques, and outdoor safety.